 When people relied on the seasons, the sun was respected tremendously, often worshipped.
 When the winter came, the Northern European Norsemen would drink ale and tell stories to one another with bonfires lit.

 Celebrating the Winter Solstice Before Christmas

 The celebrations of Christmas were set to tie in with Yule.
 People would enjoy the shortest day of the year by cutting down mistletoe and giving it to people as a blessing.
 This was traditionally a Druid act.
 Mistletoe represented the life during the winter months, which are dark, cold, and often dim.
 It was a sign that there was life, and there was life to come after this period.

 Many may wonder where the 12 days of Christmas come from.
 This is also to do with the old winter celebrations.
 A Yule log was used by the Druids, who would light it for 12 days during winter’s middle period.
 It was to conquer the darkness seen during this time of year and banish the evil spirits that would lurk in the dark.
 The Yule log was also a symbol of luck for the spring season just around the corner.

 Winter Solstice is a time for things to die.
-However, the death is not forever.
+In telephone Tarot readings should the Death card appear this is the perfect time to explore where we are going, what may be fading away to allow us to grow.
+Death is not always forever, especially in nature.
 The tradition was to celebrate the rebirth in the spring.
 It was seen as a cycle, and one that would never stop but still needed to be worshipped and celebrated.

 The Winter Solstice is the perfect day to contemplate where we have travelled this year & look forward to where our lives will lead us as we prepare for the re-birth of spring.
 If you are thinking ” What does 2014 hold for me?”
-Why not find out now with a psychic reading from a top psychic or clairvoyant .
+Why not find out now with a psychic reading by phone from a top psychic or clairvoyant.